 Click Print this topic under the research topics below to print individual topic.

-Abortion is the act of terminating a pregnancy and can be performed surgically or induced by medication (abortion pill).
-All states and territories within Australia, except for the Australian Capital Territory, have legislation prohibiting unlawful abortions and defining it as a criminal offence.
+Abortion is the act of terminating a pregnancy surgically or through the use of medications (abortion pill).
+All states and territories within Australia strictly regulate abortions.
+Unlawful abortions remain a criminal offence in most Australian jurisdictions, except for Victoria, Australian Capital Territory and Northern Territory.

 - s 225 The like by women with child: Any woman who, with intent to procure her own miscarriage, whether she is or is not with child, unlawfully administers to herself any poison or other noxious thing, or uses any force of any kind, or uses any other means whatever, or permits any such thing or means to be administered or used to her, is guilty of a crime, and is liable to imprisonment for 7 years.